pragathi777/studio/docs/synopsis.md

 ### Scope

-The scope of this project is to build a fully functional prototype of the InterviewAce platform.
+The scope of this project is to build a fully functional prototype of the AI-powered mock interview platform.

 **In Scope:**
 *   A Next.js/React single-page application.